 Examples of characters forced to break from "lawful", or whose status as such is called into question.

-- Teresa from Claymore, as one of the titular Claymores, was forbidden to kill humans, for any reason.
+- Claymore: Teresa, as one of the titular Claymores, was forbidden to kill humans, for any reason.
 In the process of doing her job (killing Yoma), she inadvertently allowed a gang of bandits to attack a town and hurt the townspeople.
 She killed the bandits, knowing that this would lead to her death at the hands of the other Claymores.

-- Sera in Kore wa Zombie desu ka? reveals in episode 9 that she was under orders to kill Eucliwood Hellscythe.
+- Is This A Zombie?: Sera reveals in episode 9 that she was under orders to kill Eucliwood Hellscythe.
 She chooses to be good instead of lawful after Ayumu calls her out immediately following the revelation and, despite nearly paying with her life, doesn't regret her decision.

-- In Sora No Woto, Duty (reporting the capture of an enemy soldier who crossed the frontier for personal reasons during a truce) vs. the Right Thing (hiding her to save her from being "interrogated" and to avoid wrecking ongoing peace talks with the enemy) ends with the crew choosing the latter.
+- In Sound of the Sky, Duty (reporting the capture of an enemy soldier who crossed the frontier for personal reasons during a truce) vs. the Right Thing (hiding her to save her from being "interrogated" and to avoid wrecking ongoing peace talks with the enemy) ends with the crew choosing the latter.

-- This was done to contrast him more with Batman, who similarly drifted the other way, to "Good, not Lawful".
-This Lawful vs Good conflict has defined the drama that has been put on the Supes/Bats relationship since at least the 90s.
+- This was done to contrast Superman more with Batman, who similarly drifted the other way, to "Good, not Lawful".
+This Lawful vs Good conflict has defined the drama that has been put on the Supes/Bats relationship since at least the '90s.